sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 * The user account used to launch the utility must have permissions to create mappings.
 * You can edit mappings.

-1. Navigate to the PI Data Archive details page in the `PI to OCS Agent Configuration Utility` window.
+1. Navigate to the PI Data Archive details page in the PI to OCS Agent Configuration Utility.

-2. Click the pencil icon next to the **PI Mapping** field.
+1. Click the pencil icon next to the **PI Mapping** field.

    **Result:** The **Configure Mapping** dialog box opens.

     ![Configure Mapping dialog box](../../images/configure-mapping-window.png)

-3. Select one of the identities for the PI mapping, then click **Create**.
+1. Select one of the identities for the PI mapping, then click **Create**.

    **Result:** The PI mapping is created for the selected identity, group or user.

    **Note:** If a PI mapping has already been created with another tool, a warning is displayed.

+1. Optional: Repeat steps 2-3 as needed.

-4. Click **Close** to return to the utility.
+1. Click **Close** to return to the utility.

 ## Set data privacy and add an agent description